+Medium....\$7.99

-Medium....\$7.99 Sidle recognized nationally for research excellence Wright Sidle, Ph.D., director of institutional research and effectiveness at Pikeville College, has been recognized nationally for her literary and research contributions to the NASPA Journal.
+Sidle recognized nationally for research excellence

+PIKEVILLE - Meg Wright Sidle, Ph.D., director of institutional research and effectiveness at Pikeville College, has been recognized nationally for her literary and research contributions to the NASPA Journal.
 NASPA is the leading voice for student affairs administration, policy and practice and affirms the commitment of student affairs to educating the whole student and integrating student life and learning.
-Sidle's article, Freshman Year Experience: Student Retention and Student Success," originally appeared in a 1998 volume of the publication but has been selected for reprint in one of two compilation issues featuring the top 10 most downloaded and top 10 most cited journal articles since 1980.
+Sidle's article, "The Freshman Year Experience: Student Retention and Student Success" or intrinsily appeared pilation issues featuring the top 10 most downloaded and top 10 most cited journal arti-cles since 1980.
 Sidle shares the honor with co-author, the late Janet McReynolds.
-The articles selected for reprint represent a broad array of topics, methods and historical context, according to NASPA Journal Editor Cary On behalf of the profession, I thank the authors for publicly sharing their talents and providing us with guidance, challenge and better insight," Anderson With more countries, NASPA is the fore- RICHMOND, Va.
+The articles selected for reprint represent a broad array of topics, methods and histori-cal context, according to NASPA Journal Editor Cary thank the authors for p u b l i c l y sharing their talents and providing us with guidance, challenge and providing us with guidance, challenge and the state of lenge